-- (a) Your appeal must be received (not merely postmarked) by the county board of taxation on or before April 1st of the tax year or 45 days from the date the bulk mailing of Notification of Assessment is completed in the taxing district, whichever is later.
+- (a) Your appeal must be received (not merely postmarked) by the county board of taxation on or before April 1 of the tax year, or 45 days from the date the bulk mailing of Notification of Assessment is completed in the taxing district, whichever is later.
 An appeal received after the close of business hours on April 1, or 45 days from the date the bulk mailing of Notification of Assessment is completed in the taxing district, whichever is later, is untimely filed and will result in dismissal of the appeal.
 If the subject property lies within a taxing district where a municipal-wide revaluation or municipal-wide reassessment has been implemented, your appeal must be received (not merely postmarked) by the county board of taxation on or before May 1 of the tax year.
-If the last day for filing an appeal falls on a Saturday, Sunday or legal holiday, the last day shall be extended to the first succeeding business day. - (b) A taxpayer will have 45 days to file an appeal upon issuance of a "Notification of Change of Assessment". - (c) Should the assessor fail for any reason to mail or deliver a Notification of Assessment or a Change in Assessment, the county board of taxation may, upon the written application of the taxpayer and with the approval of the Director of the Division of Taxation, grant a reasonable extension of time to file an appeal.
+If the last day for filing an appeal falls on a Saturday, Sunday, or legal holiday, the last day shall be extended to the first succeeding business day. - (b) A taxpayer will have 45 days to file an appeal upon issuance of Notification of Change of Assessment.